kirillsulim/blog-jekyll/_posts/2020-08-05-python-strict-yaml-deserialization.md

 - I want to read some not so simple config from .yaml file.
 - I have config structure described as dataclasses.
-- I want to all type cheks have been performed and in case of invalid data exception will be raised.
+- I want to all type checks have been performed and in case of invalid data exception will be raised.

-So basicly I want something like
+So basically I want something like

 ```python
 def strict_load_yaml(yaml: str, loaded_type: Type[Any]):